 We are committed to protecting your privacy and will only use information that has been collected lawfully.
-Every member of staff who works for an NHS organisation has a legal obligation to keep information about you confidential.
-We maintain our duty of confidentiality by conducting annual training and awareness, ensuring access to personal data is limited to the appropriate staff and information is only shared with organisations and individuals that have a legitimate and legal basis for access.
+Every member of staff who works for an NHS organisation has a legal

 Information is not held for longer than is necessary.
 We will hold your information in accordance with the Records Management Code of Practice for Health and Social Care 2016.